nextcloud/documentation/user_manual/files/file_drop.rst

    *Click to enlarge*

 On your Personal page you should now see a URL for your upload directory.
-Share this URL with anyone you want to allow uploads to your File Drop folder.
+Share this URL with anyone you want to allow uploads to your Files Drop folder.
 Note that the default maximum upload size in this example is 512MB; this is configurable, so contact your ownCloud administrator if you need a larger limit.